we09532/WECoin/README.md

 WECoin is a points/currency system inspired by and partially based on the Scratch project "BlockBit" by yippymishy (https://scratch.mit.edu/projects/669020072/).

 Summary
  - **What:** WECoin is a virtual currency/points system with no real-world value.
-It is intended for use in Scratch-like environments (off-Scratch on SnailNet and on the web) to create shops, in-game economies, prize systems, and other use cases where a project-local currency is useful.
+It is intended for use in Scratch-like environments (off-Scratch on Snail IDE and on the web) to create shops, in-game economies, prize systems, and other use cases where a project-local currency is useful.
  - **Who created it:** `we09532`.
  - **Inspiration / Attribution:** Some code and assets in this repository were inspired by or adapted from BlockBit by yippymishy (https://scratch.mit.edu/users/yippymishy/).
 Those original pieces remain the copyright of their original author(s) and are used here with attribution.